COVID relief: Newly announced rent-assistance program could help up to 80,000 Los Angeles families, officials say

 Martinez estimates 74,000 to 80,000 families could qualify for assistance.
 Anyone who earns less than 80% of the county's area median income can apply, but they also must be affected by coronavirus either economically or medically.

-Those who qualify could potentially get $1,000 per month for 2 months.
+Those who qualify could potentially receive $1,000 per month for two months.

 The checks will be issued directly to landlords.